Redpanda Serverless now Generally Available

 CDC is particularly useful for real-time data streaming, which is where Redpanda Connect comes in.
 With hundreds of configurable connectors, Redpanda Connect is a fresh alternative to Kafka Connect that’s more flexible, scalable, and simpler to deploy so you can easily integrate disparate data systems.

-In this post, we introduce you to Redpanda’s CDC inputs for three of the most popular database engines: PostgreSQL, MySQL, and MongoDB.
+In this post, we introduce you to Redpanda’s CDC inputs for some of the most popular database engines.
+We'll regularly update this post as we add more.

 If you’re just stumbling upon us now, check out our post on Redpanda Connect vs. Kafka Connect to learn how we work differently.
 In a nutshell, Redpanda Connect easily connects to everything — from operational inputs (CDC) to analytical outputs (Snowflake) so you can build high-throughput, low latency data pipelines, even for sovereign AI and agentic workloads.